selli/laravel-gdpr-consent-database

 • required: Boolean indicating if this consent is required

-• active: Boolean indicating if this consent type is currently active
+• active: Boolean indicating if this is the current (active) version of the group

 • version: Version string for consent type versioning (default: '1.0')